dvdgeroconnell/computer_infrastructure/README.md

 A GitHub-generated template which may be customized with extra files (names or types) and folders that GitHub should exclude from the repository.

 ### requirements.txt
 A list of packages required by the Python install for the notebook, script or program to run.
+This file does not include the packages that are part of the standard Anaconda install.

 ### weather.ipynb
 A Jupyter notebook containing the responses to the module assessment, including an analysis of a sample dataset for a chosen weather station downloaded from Met Éireann.